 Meditation also gives you permission to think about whatever you like.
 Before I tried it, I thought meditation was about eliminating thoughts but in fact it’s about getting comfortable with them.
 Letting them come and go through your mind whilst paying them no attention and focusing instead on breathing and visualisation.

-I don’t mind admitting when I’m wrong about something and when it comes to meditation, mindfulness and affirmations I’m happy to be a convert.
+I don’t mind admitting when I’m wrong about something and when it comes to meditation and mindfulness I’m happy to be a convert.
 Our minds are incredibly powerful; after all if my mind can make me as unwell as it has in the past it’s only logical that it also has the power and ability to lift and heal me too.